CubeCoders/AMP/.github/ISSUE_TEMPLATE/feature-request.md

 ---
 name: Feature Request
-about: To request support for new game server application modules
+about: To request new features for either AMP or one of its application modules.
 ---

 # Feature Request